-For the calculation of the amount per unit of measurement (lump sum for events) at least two events (one per each member state, each min 4 hrs long), are required.
+For the calculation of the amount of lump sum for events two events (one per each member state, each min 4 hrs long), are required.
 Open events are considered, with approximately 200 people attending each event; such as concerts and markets/fairs.

-- a) The preparation costs are estimated to 500,00 EUR using the same methodology as for type I projects - b) Lump sum for 1 event covering moderation and venue (room, equipment), was set in the following way: The calculated unit cost was 45,00 EUR per participant per event per day (see Methodology I).
-Since open events are considered, the decision was made to set an estimation of 200 people joining the event, thus the proposed lump sum per one daily event was calculated to 9.000,00 EUR. - c) Possible other costs that were considered to determine the project budget size are: staff costs, administration costs, travel and accommodation costs, translation costs, external experts' costs); they are summarized to approximately 40 % of the whole project budget.
-The justification on estimation of other costs is explained in the calculation below.
+- a) The preparation costs are estimated to 500.00 EUR using the same methodology as for type I projects. - b) Lump sum for 1 event covering moderation and venue (room, equipment) was set in the following way:

+The calculated unit cost was 45.00 EUR per participant per event per day.

+Since open events are considered, the decision was made to set an estimation of 200 people joining the event, thus the proposed lump sum per one daily event was calculated to 9,000.00 EUR.

+c) Possible other costs that were considered to determine the project budget size are: staff, administration, travel and accommodation, translation and external experts' costs; they are summarized to approximately 40 % of the whole project budget.